 - 2 cups cream

-- 1 tsp.
-Johnny's brand seasoning salt or your favorite "season salt"
+- 1 teaspoon Johnny's brand seasoning salt or your favorite seasoning salt

 - 1/3 cup minced green onion

 - steamed broccoli